 Pumpkin idlis are an age old breakfast.
 A traditional, healthy breakfast from my granny's kitchen.
-My granny would steam these delicious pumpkin idlis for us in banana leaves & we would wake to the amazing aroma of steaming pumpkin idlis in banana leaves.
+My granny would steam these delicious pumpkin idlis for us in banana leaves & we would wake up to the most amazing aroma of steaming pumpkin idlis in banana leaves - dudde muddo.
 The whole house would be filled with this heavenly aroma.
 Granny would then serve steaming hot pumpkin idlis for us with a spicy coconut chutney for breakfast.
-She would forcefully add a big dollop of ghee on top of every serving of pumpkin idli & OMG! we all would attain nirvana!!
+She would forcefully add a big dollop of ghee on top of every serving of pumpkin idli & OMG! the softtt idlis with spicy chutney in our mouth, are so delicious we all would attain nirvana then!!
+They're filling too.

-These pumpkin idlis rich with flavour & taste of pumpkins.
-Banana leaves impart their heavenly smell & taste to these idlis.
+These pumpkin idlis are rich with flavour & taste of pumpkins.
+Banana leaves impart their heavenly aroma & taste to these idlis.
 Make a small batch of these idlis, enjoy them steaming hot & then you'll know what I'm talking about. ;) :)

-These pumpkin rice cakes are called dudde muddo in Konkani.
-Dudde means pumpkin in Konkani, muddo in Konkani refers to idlis steamed in plaintain leaves or in moulds.
+Dudde means pumpkin in Konkani, muddo in Konkani refers to idlis steamed in plaintain leaves or in idli plates, moulds.
+If they're steamed in idli moulds they're then they're called dudde idli.

 Konkani cuisine entails a lot of other delicious idlis made using veggies: